mortonwi/yellGame/README.md

 The multiplayer game mode pits two players against each other in a contest to see who is the loudest!
 This game mode uses the two buttons on the Circuit Playground Express.
 One is labeled as A and the other is B.
-- To start, make sure the switch is in the 'Multiplayer' diraction.
+- To start, make sure the switch is in the 'Multiplayer' direction.
 - Each player should then pick a button that they will be (either A or B).
 - Then the players will determine who will go first (Rock, Paper, Scissors is a good option to determine this).
 - The player that is going first will press their button.
 This will start a 'Ready Set Go' color pattern.